Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-color-2.md

 Is there a hidden mechanic here, or just a nod?
 Who knows.
 But it's a powerful use of color either way.

-## Up Next

-We will explore the VDB symbolism and how it relates to the overlapping of Johnny and V's color spaces to open a window into the blackwall.
-We'll throw in some reversed-pyramid symbolism for good measure.